IRS Forms

 The qualified NDF is treated as a separate taxable entity – not as a trust component of the nuclear operator’s consolidated return or as a grantor trust.
 All investment income earned by the fund (interest, dividends, capital gains) is taxable in the year earned, regardless of whether the fund distributes any of it.
 This is different from many trust structures where income passes through to beneficiaries.

-The Estate and Trust Tax Rate
+The Flat 20% Fund Tax Rate

 Capital Gains Treatment